CARE QUALITY COMMISSION (CQC) - Health Care Regulator

 Please note that we have to respect our duty of confidentiality to patients and a patient's consent will be necessary if that patient in person does not make the complaint.

-If you wish to make a written complaint, please write to our Practice Manager (address above) oe email him on email@example.com who will fully investigate your complaint and inform you of the results.
+If you wish to make a written complaint, please write to our Practice Manager (address above) or email on firstname.lastname@example.org who will fully investigate your complaint and inform you of the results.

 Minor issues that you feel do not warrant a written complaint can be discussed with the receptionist who will either deal with the problem, ask a more senior member of staff to deal with it or arrange for the most appropriate person to ring you.